The Southern Rail Commission is led by a formidable group of governor-appointed commissioners from each member state.

 Jack Norris // Senior Program Manager, Covington Civil and Environmental, LLC

 Jack Norris is a Senior Program Manager with Covington Civil and Environmental, LLC and serves as the team lead for the firms RESTORE Act project management activities.
 Jack has more than 15 years of experience in managing federal and state public policy and funding initiatives.

 Previously, Jack served as President of the Gulf Coast Business Council – a regional non-profit corporation which represents top business executives on issues and projects important to the economy of the Mississippi Gulf Coast.

-Knox W. Ross, Jr., CPA serves a dual career as a practicing Certified Public Accountant and as the Mayor of the Town of Pelahatchie, Mississippi.
+Knox W. Ross, Jr., CPA is a practicing Certified Public Accountant and former Mayor of the Town of Pelahatchie, Mississippi.
 As a CPA, Knox is a principal in Ross & Betts, PLLC which specializes in individual, small business, and farm accounting and taxation.
-As Mayor, Knox is the chief executive of a town of 1,461 located in the Jackson metropolitan area.
-Knox recently completed a term as the President of the Central Mississippi Planning and Development District, and has served as President of the Mississippi Municipal League.
-He also serves on the Executive Board of the Greater Jackson Chamber Partnership, on the Advisory Board of the Stennis Institute of Government at Mississippi State University, and as Chairman of the Jackson Metropolitan Planning Organization.
+During his time as Mayor, Knox was the chief executive of a town of 1,461 located in the Jackson metropolitan area.
+Knox has also served as the President of the Central Mississippi Planning and Development District and President of the Mississippi Municipal League.
+He serves on the Executive Board of the Greater Jackson Chamber Partnership, on the Advisory Board of the Stennis Institute of Government at Mississippi State University, and as Chairman of the Jackson Metropolitan Planning Organization.

 Knox has also served as a presenter on small town and economic development topics at numerous seminars and conventions, and has provided several articles on small town development to various periodicals.
 He also is a recipient of the Public Service Award from the Mississippi Society of Certified Public Accountants.